Москва

 • — have a large menu, where there is room for both complex dishes and appetizers;

-• — have a decent drink list, which includes light options like beer or wine, and hard alcohol, and cocktails — no matter what your partner prefers, he will have plenty to choose from;
+• — have a decent drink list, which includes light options like beer or wine, and hard alcohol, and cocktails — no matter what your partner prefers, they will have plenty to choose from;

 • — offer pleasant prices so that a romantic dinner can become part of everyday life rather than a big event;